W3r0Nika/CoffeeAnalysis/README.md

 # CoffeeAnalysis

 Coffe data anlysis and coffe type prediction with ML - project repossitory made for "Data analysis project".

+Project structure:
+1. Statistics with plots for variables in dataset.
+2. Missing values identification and handling.